 How Do the Donor and Recipient Areas Heal in These Few Weeks After a Hair Transplant?

 By day 10, the donor area (often the occipital scalp) closes completely, with collagen type III fibers beginning to remodel into type I. The recipient area needs a few extra days due to micro-channel density and local oxygen debt.
-In Vera Clinic’s oxygen-enriched protocol, tissue oxygen saturation (SpO₂) rises 12 % faster than in ambient air recovery, shortening erythema from 8 days to ≈ 5.
+Under hyperbaric conditions, dissolved oxygen in plasma rises roughly 13-fold, which supports tissue oxygen delivery during early healing even when local circulation is temporarily reduced.

 Patients still feel mild numbness or tightness behind the ears, a sign of temporary neural regeneration rather than damage.

-Why Does Itching Usually Become the Most Intense in This Timeline?
+Why Does Itching Become the Most Intense in This Timeline?

 Itching peaks between day 12 and day 18, precisely when epithelial crusts detach and keratinocytes release growth factors like VEGF and TGF-β.
 These stimulate nerve endings, causing tingling.